chrisbratlien/wp-rotator/README.txt

 == Changelog ==

+= 0.5 =
+* In 0.4 I broke the query_vars by making it "too" secure.
+This fixes query_vars so it works and is still secure.

 = 0.4 =
 * Added localization.
 If you want a translation included, please email it to us.
 * Improved security.